 The 2nd piece in the new Barnyard Fun Rote and Reading® Series

-The final piece will come out later this year!
-But don’t hesitate to buy them separately at the sale price so you don’t miss the sale.
-Then, if you buy all the pieces separately, just send me an email.
-I can get you the special bonus cover for the Barnyard Fun series when it is out.
+If you have purchased all these pieces separately, just send me an email and I can get you the special bonus cover for the Barnyard Fun series when it is out.

 Want to know more about Rote and Reading® teaching?